GoogleCloudPlatform/cloud-foundation-fabric/modules/net-vpc-firewall-policy/README.md

 It also makes fewer assumptions about implicit defaults, only using one to set `match.layer4_configs` to `[{ protocol = "all" }]` if no explicit set of protocols and ports has been specified.

-A factory implementation will be adder in a subsequent release.
+A factory implementation will be added in a subsequent release.

 ## Example